tlack/xacto/README.md

 > tbl.each(function(row){return row.age*2})
 [ 76, 8, 8 ]
 ```
-In the case of tables specifically, when using `each`, you can specify the
+In the case of arrays of objects or tables, `each` allows you to specify the
-column name instead of a function:
+column name instead of a function to extract all values of that column:

 ```
 > X.each(tbl, 'age')